 Writing in Dagens Nyheter, sometime after the exhibition, a well-known architect, Erik Berglund, one of the directors of the Design Centre in Stockholm, attacked the bad quality of Swedish wallpaper and said that the only good things being produced today in Sweden were by Marstrand Designers organized by the Englishman, Cliff Holden, who had at the back of him the whole tradition of English Wallpaper from William Morris onwards.'

 Från Marstrandsgruppens utställning på Röhsska Museet i Göteborg: provtryck och idéskisser av Maj Nilsson, Lisa Grönwall och Cliff Holden.
 Utställningen arrangerad av Margareta och Rolf Åberg.
 Den har nu flytatts till Lunds Konsthall där den pågår till 3 februari.
 Foto Jan Olsson.

 From the Marstrand Designers exhibition at the Röhsska Museum (Röhsska Konstslojdmuseet) in Gothenburg - this is the exhibition mentioned in the penultimate paragraph of the Press Release above.

 The picture is of part of a long wall showing proof prints, idea sketches and prototypes by Maj Nilsson, Lisa Grönwall and Cliff Holden:-

 Cliff in the studio at Marstrand, 1974 - detail of a 35m long wall for Torline (now DFDS) vessel Tor Britannia (renamed Prince of Scandinavia 1991, sold to Moby Lines 2003):-

-New commissions undertaken: large scale murals, decorative panels and textiles for public buildings, ships and private homes - contact Marstrand Designers.
+Commissions were undertaken: large scale murals, decorative panels and textiles for public buildings, ships and private homes.